ndwa/cash-assistance-platform/README.md

 The Cash Assistance Platform (CAP) is a software platform built to support the distribution of cash funds.
-The platform takes an opinionated approach to use voucher codes as means to distribute cash in a scalable and decentralized way.
+The platform takes an opinionated approach to use access codes as means to distribute cash in a scalable and decentralized way.
 An applicant who receives a code can proceed to fill out a form that is then approved in a staff portal by the administrator.